papacodes/tradewise/supabase/email-templates/README.md

 ### Step 2: Configure Email Confirmation Template
 1. Click on **Confirm signup** template
 2. Replace the default HTML with the content from `confirm-email.html`
-3. Make sure the subject line is appropriate (e.g., "Confirm your email address - TradeWise")
+3. Make sure the subject line is appropriate (e.g., "Confirm your email address - TradeTrackr")
 4. Save the changes

 ### Step 3: Configure Password Reset Template
 1. Click on **Reset password** template
 2. Replace the default HTML with the content from `reset-password.html`
-3. Set an appropriate subject line (e.g., "Reset your password - TradeWise")
+3. Set an appropriate subject line (e.g., "Reset your password - TradeTrackr")
 4. Save the changes

 ### Step 4: Test the Templates